 - Heat a skillet on medium heat.
 Add the oil and ghee, and let them heat for 30 seconds.
 Add the cumin seeds and let them sizzle.

-- Add the onions and saute for 6-7 minutes until they are golden in color.
+- Add the onion puree and saute for 6-7 minutes until they are golden in color.
 Add ginger and garlic and saute for another minute.

 - Add the tomato puree and spices and saute for 2-3 minutes.